syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 export HETZNER_SSH_PRIV_PATH="<YOUR-SSH-PRIVATE-PATH>"
 ```

-- HCLOUD_TOKEN: The project where your cluster will be placed.
+- `HCLOUD_TOKEN`: The project where your cluster will be placed.
 You have to get a token from your HCloud Project.
-- HETZNER_ROBOT_USER: The User you have defined in Robot under settings/web.
+- `HETZNER_ROBOT_USER`: The User you have defined in Robot under settings/web.
-- HETZNER_ROBOT_PASSWORD: The Robot Password you have set in Robot under settings/web.
+- `HETZNER_ROBOT_PASSWORD`: The Robot Password you have set in Robot under settings/web.
-- HETZNER_SSH_PUB_PATH: The Path to your generated Public SSH Key.
+- `HETZNER_SSH_PUB_PATH`: The Path to your generated Public SSH Key.
-- HETZNER_SSH_PRIV_PATH: The Path to your generated Private SSH Key.
+- `HETZNER_SSH_PRIV_PATH`: The Path to your generated Private SSH Key.
 This is needed because CAPH uses this key to provision the node in Hetzner Dedicated.

 ```shell
 kubectl create secret generic hetzner --from-literal=hcloud=$HCLOUD_TOKEN --from-literal=robot-user=$HETZNER_ROBOT_USER --from-literal=robot-password=$HETZNER_ROBOT_PASSWORD